ClosedBusiness

 Who Can Apply

-Applicants must have an Australian Business Number (ABN) and be one of the following: an entity incorporated in Australia and a trading corporation, where trading activities are a sufficiently significant proportion of overall activities or are substantial and not merely peripheral; an incorporated trustee on behalf of a trust; an incorporated association; an incorporated not for profit organisation; or a publicly funded research agency (PFRA) as defined in the guidelines.
-Joint applications are welcome, but the lead organisation must be an eligible entity and will enter into a single grant agreement.
-Universities are not eligible to apply on their own, but can participate as members of a joint application where the lead applicant is eligible.
-Tax exempt entities are eligible.
+Applicants had to have an Australian Business Number (ABN) and be one of the following: an entity incorporated in Australia and a trading corporation with substantial trading activities; an incorporated trustee on behalf of a trust; an incorporated association; an incorporated not for profit organisation; or a publicly funded research agency (PFRA) as defined in the guidelines.
+Joint applications were permitted, but the lead organisation had to be an eligible entity and would enter into a single grant agreement.
+Universities were not eligible to apply on their own, but could participate in joint applications where the lead applicant was eligible.
+Tax exempt entities were eligible following a guideline clarification.

 What's Funded

-Designing and delivering a national scholarship program, managing co-design with government, industry and universities, administering scholarship funding, stakeholder engagement, promotional activities, content development, travel, audits, and program governance.
+Co-designing and delivering a national scholarship program, engaging universities and industry stakeholders, administering scholarship funding, promotional activities, content development, travel, audits, and program governance.

 Expected Outcomes